Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

    As shown in the example above, the user-defined function, in this case :literal:`customDensityFunction`, is required to have those inputs, and in that specific order.
 The value of pressure is computed by assuming hydrostatic equilibrium, whereas temperature, gas constant and the ratio of specific heats are assumed to be constant.

    .. tip ::
-      Note that, by using :literal:`boost::bind`, you can have more inputs than the ones in :literal:`customDensityFunction`.
-However, keep in mind that :literal:`boost::bind` only allows up to 9 inputs.
+      Note that, by using :literal:`std::bind`, you can have more inputs than the ones in :literal:`customDensityFunction`.
+However, keep in mind that :literal:`std::bind` only allows up to 9 inputs.

 .. method:: NRLMSISE-00

    This can be used to select the NRLMSISE-00 atmosphere model.
 To use this model, the :literal:`USE_NRLMSISE` flag in your top-level :literal:`CMakeLists` must be set to true.
 No derived class of :class:`AtmosphereSettings` base class required, the model can be created by passing :literal:`nrlmsise00` as argument to base class constructor.

    .. code-block:: cpp

-      bodySettings[ "Earth" ]->atmosphereSettings = boost::make_shared< AtmosphereSettings >( nrlmsise00 );
+      bodySettings[ "Earth" ]->atmosphereSettings = std::make_shared< AtmosphereSettings >( nrlmsise00 );

 .. class:: CustomWindModelSettings